3D Globe

 Roman Church Potvorov (Actual Screenshot)

-The fortified Roman church, established not later than at the very beginning of the XIII. century, is one of the oldest architectural objects in the West Bohemia.
-While modest in size, its artistic and architectural value ranks it among the most significant monuments of the region.
+The fortified Roman church, established around the beginning of the XIII. century, is one of the oldest buildings in the West Bohemia.
+While modest in size, its architectural value ranks it among the most significant monuments of the region.

 Even when its (assumed) massive western tower, designed to provide shelter to Potvorov locals at the times of unrests, was destroyed during the course of history, the building itself, just with minor baroque modifications, survived surprisingly well up to these days, including original interior elements and the unique Roman choir wall fresco.